The Fiddler’s Companion

 fagf eccf|ecgc acge|fede fgac|AcBd cedf|eag>f ecc||

 SQUARE DA/THE MIZZEN.
 Shetland, Shetland Reel.
 Shetland, Yell and Unst.
 D Major.
-Standard.
+Standard tuning.
 AABB.
 "A traditional tune from the North Isles of Shetland.
 A good lively dancing reel with a sailing title (Mizzen is the name of a mast and sail)" (Anderson).
 Anderson (Ringing Strings), 1983; pg.
 73. Front Hall 018, How To Change a Flat Tire ‑ "Traditional Music of Ireland and Shetland" (1978.
 Learned from Tom Anderson).

 SQUARE OF CROSSMAGLEN, THE.
 Irish, Reel.
 G Dorian.
-Standard.
+Standard tuning.
 AA’BB’.
 Crossmaglen is a village deep in rural County Armagh, with a mostly Catholic population and Republican sentiments.
 The broad-based square is reputedly the largest town square in Ireland, and a fair is held there every second Friday.
 The tune was composed by Mullaghbawn, south County Antrim, fiddler and piano player Josephine Keegan (b.
 1935).
 Keegan (The Keegan Tunes), 2002; pg.
 26. Brendan Larrissey – “A Flick of the Wrist.”

 X:1